cleareye-consulting/qmessentials/README.md

 # QMEssentials
-QMEssentials, a sample quality management application for manufacturing SMBs
+QMEssentials, a simple quality management application for small to medium-sized businesses who make things.